-How to Renew Your Nigerian Passport (in the USA at the Atlanta, Georgia Consulate in the United States)
+How to Renew Your Nigerian Passport (at the Atlanta, Georgia Consulate in the United States)

 Renewing your Nigerian passport requires attention to detail and a LOT of patience.
 Be prepared...!

 These instructions are based on my experience with the Nigerian Consulate in Atlanta, Georgia

 (address: 8060 Roswell Road, Sandy Springs, GA 30350 USA) on February 26, 2019.
 I thought I went completely prepared, but the entire process still took two hours.

 The following checklist is based on my experience.
 Follow links for additional information.